lRaulMN7/lRaulMN7/README.md

-## meow 🐱
+# Hey there 👋!

-My name is Raúl!
-I'm a 27 yo software engineer.
+My name is Raúl, I'm a 28 years old SDET 🧪.

-When I'm not coding, I love listening to and playing music, crying over golden sun 4 (make it already!!!!!) and trying to find my purpose on life :D
+When I'm not coding, I love listening to music and playing video games (not cliché at all).

     If your creativity is driven by a desire to get attention, you are never going to be creatively fulfilled